Welcome to The Climbing Dictionary !!!

 Epic

-The story of a well planned climb that turned into a grueling adventure that turned out well in the end.
-As these stories are told over and over again - and they always are - the details get stretched to supernatural proportions for dramatic effect.
+well in the end.
+As these stories are told over and over again - and they always are - the

 (d) Eine Geschichte, (f) Epopée (e) Historia épica